alistairdunn1/GrowthVB/Mathematics_Methods.md

 ### 3.2 Heteroscedasticity Modelling

 In fish growth data, variance often increases with fish size.
-We explicitly model this heteroscedasticity by specifying that the standard deviation is proportional to the expected length:
+We model this heteroscedasticity by specifying that the standard deviation is proportional to the expected length:

 $$\sigma_i = \text{CV} \cdot \hat{L}_i$$